TedHartMS/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

 ##### Index type
 The Index attribute may be `Index` or one of the attribute classes inheriting from it; currently these are `ActiveIndex`, `TotalIndex`, or `StorageManagedIndex`.
 ##### Other Parameters
-Index attributes have other parameters: the partitioning scheme (single grain, by key, or by silo); whether or not the index is unique; whether it is eager or lazy; and how many hash buckets to use for that index (the default is no limit; the actual number varies depending on the number of indexed grains and the distribution of the hash).
+Index attributes have other parameters for partitioning and other configuration objects as described under [Features](#features).
 #### Interaction of Indexed Properties and Grain State
 Generally, the `TGrainProperties` class is a base class of `Grain<TGrainState>`'s `TGrainState`, because the indexing implementation casts `TGrainState` to `TProperties` if possible.
 If there are multiple `TIIndexableGrain`s with multiple `TProperties`, then direct inheritance is not possible.
 For any `TProperties` that is not a base of `TGrainState`, the Indexing implementation creates an ephemeral `TProperties` instance and copies `TGrainState`'s property values using direct name matching.
 (Note that the application Grain does not usually create an instance of `TGrainProperties`; it creates an instance of `TGrainState` indirectly, by inheriting from `Grain<TGrainState>`, and populates this.)
 The properties of `TProperties` are then written to index storage.